-Tighten the nut further by the number of turns shown in Table 3, using the radial lines on the calibrator faceplate for reference.
-The rotation is measured from the initial marking in step 4.5.
+5.7 Tighten the nut further by the number of turns shown in Table 3, using the mark on the calibrator faceplate made in Section 5.5 for reference.
 Record the bolt tension.
-Bolt and nut assemblies which strip or fracture before achieving the full rotation have failed the test.
+If bolt and nut assemblies strip or fracture before achieving the full rotation, they have failed the test.